Asqatasun/Asqatasun/Create-a-rule-:-Getting-started.md

 ##More About Selection
 You need to perform more complex selection?
 The `SimpleElementSelector` is based on [Jsoup](http://jsoup.org) and its powerfull CSS (or jquery) like selector syntax to find matching elements.
 Have a look to the [Jsoup selector-syntax description page](http://jsoup.org/cookbook/extracting-data/selector-syntax) to know more about what you can do.

-You can use also use one of [our implementations](##the-existing-elementselector-implementations) or even implement yours.
+You can use also use one of [our selection implementations](##the-existing-elementselector-implementations) or even implement yours.

 ##More About Check
 Based on the implementation of accessiblity rules, many checkers have been implemented and can be reused.
-Regarding your need, you can use one of [our implementations](##the-existing-elementchecker-implementations) or even implement yours.
+Regarding your need, you can use one of [our check implementations](##the-existing-elementchecker-implementations) or even implement yours.

 ##More About More
 Tanaguru can also make controls on CSS, combine selectors, checkers, use data extracted from a javascript script executing while fetching the page and more.
 You can browse the accessiweb 2.2 rules implementations to get more examples of how to implement a rule.